 Sinus surgery can be performed either under general anaesthetic, where you are asleep or, for certain procedures in the right patient, under local anaesthetic.

-My patients that have had LASS (Local Anaesthetic Sinus Surgery) tell me that the experience was no different to a visit to the dentist.
+My patients that have had LARS (Local Anaesthetic Rhinological Surgery) tell me that the experience was no different to a visit to the dentist.

-Although I am a very experienced sinus surgeon, LASS was not something I thought I could incorporate into my practice.
+Although I am a very experienced sinus surgeon, LARS was not something I thought I could incorporate into my practice.

 For me to be convinced this was a useful innovation that could benefit my patients, it was essential that the surgery I perform was not compromised.

 I thought completeness of surgery would be limited by:

 However, none of this turned out to be true.